TobikoData/sqlmesh/docs/guides/isolated_systems.md

 3. Deploy to production

     a.
-Execute the `sqlmesh plan` command to apply the updates to the `prod` environment
+Execute the `sqlmesh plan` command or use the [SQLMesh CI/CD bot](../integrations/github.md) to apply the updates to the `prod` environment

 ![Standard SQLMesh workflow](./isolated_systems/isolated-systems_standard-workflow-staging.png)